Shifting statistics - lack of information

 Introducing Shimano D-Fly

 The Shimano Di2 electronic shifting system has been around for a few years.
 But Shimano introduced a product in February 2014 that allows transmission of your current gear selection wirelessly to a head unit.
-Recent firmware updates on the Garmin Edge 510, 520, 810, 820, and 1000 allow you to record and display this information.
+Recent GPS devices, such as the Garmin Edge 510 or later, Wahoo devices, Magellan Cyclo 505 can record and display this information.

 Introducing SRAM E-tap